ah27182/lisp_interpreter/README.md

 I recommend the interactive mode since it supports normal arrow key functionality within the interpreter.

 ## Notes
-This interpreter was made to at the very least support a very basic version of Lisp, as described in the [project description](http://pythonpracticeprojects.com/lisp.html).
+This interpreter was made to support a very basic version of Lisp, as described in the [project description](http://pythonpracticeprojects.com/lisp.html).
 As such, error handling with the interpeter is subpar to say the least.
 But if the syntax is correct, then the programs should run as expected.

 ## References
 Much of this code is based off/inspired by Peter Norvig's tutorial: